WiseLibs/wise-river/README.md

 ### .forEach([*concurrency*], *callback*) -> *stream*

 Similar to [`.map()`](#mapconcurrency-callback---stream), except the stream's data will not be changed.
-If the callback returns a promise, it will still be awaited, but it will not determine the data that is passed on to the destination stream.
+If the callback returns a promise, it will still be awaited, but it will not determine the data that is passed to the destination stream.
 This method is primarily used for side effects.

 ### .filter([*concurrency*], *callback*) -> *stream*